SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/how-the-swift-package-index-project-got-started.md

 It wasn’t through any malice or deliberate neglect.
 It was just that there was always something else that took a slightly higher priority.
 We worked on [language and platform compatibility reporting](/posts/launching-language-and-platform-package-compatibility), [Apple silicon builds](/posts/building-3238-packages-for-apple-silicon), [gathering additional metadata](/posts/the-swift-package-index-metadata-file-first-steps), [funding the project](/posts/funding-the-future-of-the-swift-package-index), [RSS feeds](/posts/keeping-up-to-date-with-swift-packages), [inline README files](/posts/inline-readme-files), [finding suitable hosting](/posts/hosting-the-swift-package-index), and [many more things](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/pulls?q=is%3Apr+is%3Aclosed) that didn’t make it to the blog.

 I’m delighted to say that today sees the launch of “the button”!
-But what does the button do?
-Read more about that in the [official launch post](/posts/launching-the-swift-package-index-playgrounds-app-for-macos).

 That deserves more than a cake! 🥂🍾